hungys/NCTU_OS_2015_HW1/SPEC.md

 *Blank-space characters* should be treated as delimiters, but your shell should be insensitive to repeated blank spaces.
 It should also be insensitive to blank spaces at the beginning or end of the command line.

 Certain characters, known as *meta-characters*, have special meanings within the context of user input.
 These characters include `&` and `|`.
 Your shell can assume that these meta-characters cannot occur inside strings representing programs, arguments, or files.
 Instead they are reserved for use by the shell.
+Also, you can suppose all the arguments are separated by blank spaces; that is, you don't need to handle the case with **quotation marks** (i.e. "... ...").

 The general form of command supported by mysh can be expressed as: